REWATSING/Django_EmployeeManagementSystem/README.md

-Hello i am going to build this app through Jenkins server.
+Hello i am going to build and test this app through Jenkins server.